What is contact tracing?

 Contact tracing is the practice of identifying and notifying all individuals that may have come into contact with someone who has suspected or confirmed COVID-19.
 The goal is simply to separate those who have (or may have) the virus from those who do not.

 Contact tracers rapidly and sensitively reach out to those close contacts who could now be infected.
-They protect privacy, provide education and guide efforts to minimize exposure to the community.
-The CDC and Washington State Department of Health define a close contact as someone within six feet of an infected individual for at least 15 minutes.
+They protect privacy, provide education, and guide efforts to minimize exposure to the community.
 It’s important to understand that you can still transmit the virus even without showing symptoms (asymptomatic).

 Resources for you